JoshB63/theRush-React-/README.md

 1. Download this solution as a ZIP and Un-zip.
 2. Navigate to folder in VS Code.
-3. In the terminal "npm i".
+3. In the terminal: "npm i".
 This will install all dependencies.
 4. In the terminal: "npm run start".
 This will run the web app at http://localhost:3000.

 ![alt text](https://github.com/JoshB63/theRush-React-/blob/master/TheRushHome.PNG?raw=true)